Skip to content

 • Developer satisfaction improved, reflected in team retention and onboarding speed.

-How do you decide which technical debt to address first?
+How do you prioritise technical debt?

 Technical debt prioritisation is essential because organisations rarely have the resources to address all debt simultaneously.
 Consider these approaches: